 Before joining FRAC, Melissa worked at Utahns Against Hunger in Salt Lake City, Utah as the outreach manager.
 There, she managed the statewide SNAP Outreach Program with the Utah Department of Workforce Services.
 She also provided information about federal nutrition programs to the community, assisted community members with SNAP applications, and produced outreach materials, including the UAH newsletter.
 Melissa also piloted a series of Food Access Workshops with Salt Lake Community College to help combat food insecurity on Utah campuses.

 Melissa received a Juris Doctor from William and Mary Law School and a Bachelor of Arts from the University of Texas at Austin.

 Paige joined D.C.
-Hunger Solutions, an initiative of FRAC, in September 2018 as the anti-hunger program associate for child nutrition.
+Hunger Solutions, an initiative of FRAC, in September 2018 as Anti-Hunger Program & Policy Analyst for child nutrition.
 In this role, she uses engagement, advocacy, and education to inform the public on childhood hunger and increase access to child nutrition programs in the District.
 Paige analyzes policies and practices, leverages data and reporting, and provides technical assistance to maximize participation in child nutrition programs.

 Before joining D.C.
 Hunger Solutions, Paige worked on anti-hunger and food access issues with various local and national organizations, including the Capital Area Food Bank, U.S. Department of Agriculture, and Share Our Strength.
 Paige received her B.S. in Biobehavioral Health from Penn State and her Masters of Public Health with a focus on nutrition from George Washington University.